A regional European product

 Loved all over the world

-The eleven growers who have received this recognition market 105,000 bay trees every year.
-90% of them are exported, especially to Russia, the United Kingdom and, more recently, to the oil-producing countries.
+The nine growers who have received this recognition market 100,000 bay trees every year.
+90% of them are exported, especially to the United Kingdom, Ireland and, more recently, to the oil-producing countries.
 Since the plant is grown in the quite cool climate of Flanders, it is much more winter hardy than its southern counterparts.
 This is precisely what makes the Flemish bay popular in colder countries.

 The Flemish bay in the leading role, from palace to World Cup